 Cote Rotie is perhaps one of the most, elegant, aromatic and seductive wines in the world.
 At their best, the wines of Cote Rotie offer depth of flavors and complex aromatics including bacon fat, black and red fruits, kirsch, mineral, pepper, earth, spice and floral scents.
 The best Cote Rotie wines provide ample freshness in the finish, coupled with pure red and sometimes darker berries coupled with opulent textures.

-The wines of Cote Rotie are most often medium to full bodied with sensuous, silky textures that caress the palate with exotic sensations.
+The wines of Cote Rotie at their best are the most sensuous, silky, exotic, vinous treasures in the wine world.
+They offer textures that caress the palate with erotic sensations and intense perfumes.
 Due to the small size of the Cote Rotie appellation, coupled with high demand, the prices for most Cote Rotie wines are high, but they can be worth it.
 The links on the left side of the page bring you to full profiles of the best domaine’s and producers in Cote Rotie.
 The profiles include wine tasting notes, history, images, information on wine making and terroir.
 The terroir of Cote Rotie is quite unique.
 The most famous vineyards of Cote Rotie are located on two hills, known collectively as Cote Blonde and Cote Brune.

 But the truth is, Cote Rotie consists of a series of small slopes and hills located not far from Ampuis.
 Cote Rotie is unique due in part to the fact that many producers add various amounts of Viognier, a white wine grape to their red wine as part of the blend.
 Viognier is best known as the white grape varietal grown in the Condrieu appellation.
 The links on this page will bring you to full, detailed profiles with wine tasting notes, histories, information on the wine making and terroir of the following Cote Rotie Producers.